stronnag/impload/manual/docs/index.md

 -   `udp://remotehost:remote_port`

--   `udp://local_host:local_port/remote_host:remote_port`
+-   `udp://local_host:local_port/remote_host:remote_port` or `udp://remotehost:remote_port/?bind=port`

 The baud rate given as an extended device name is preferred to -b

-For ESP8288 transparent serial over UDP (the recommended mode for ESP8266), the latter form is required.
+For ESP8288 transparent serial over UDP (the recommended mode for ESP8266), one of the latter forms is required, as the same port must be used locally and remotely.

 ### Device Name examples